-Though 19th-century settlers, as well as much of written history, looks at the 2,000-mile Oregon Trail as romantic, almost one in ten who embarked on the trail didn’t survive.
-In fact, the Oregon Trail is this nation’s longest graveyard.
+Though 19th-century settlers and much of written history look at the 2,000-mile Oregon Trail as romantic, almost one in ten who embarked on the trail didn’t survive.
+The Oregon Trail is this nation’s longest graveyard.
 Of the estimated 350,000 who started the journey, the trail claimed as many as 30,000 victims or an average of 10-15 deaths per mile.

-The main causes of deaths along the Oregon/California Trail during 1841 to 1869 were disease, accidents, and weather.
+The leading causes of deaths along the Oregon/California Trail from 1841 to 1869 were disease, accidents, and weather.

 The number one killer on the Oregon Trail, by a wide margin, was disease and serious illnesses, which caused the deaths of nine out of ten pioneers who contracted them.
 The hardships of weather, limited diet, and exhaustion made travelers very vulnerable to infectious diseases such as cholera, flu, dysentery, measles, mumps, tuberculosis, and typhoid fever which could spread quickly through an entire wagon camp.

 Opportunities for sanitation — bathing and laundering — were severely limited, and safe drinking water was frequently unavailable in sufficient quantities.
 Human and animal waste, garbage, and animal carcasses were often near water supplies.

 As a result, cholera, spread by contaminated water, was responsible for the most deaths overall on the Oregon Trail.
 Cholera could attack a perfectly healthy person after breakfast, and he would be in his grave by noon.
 With no cure or treatment for the disease, the infected emigrant usually died within 24 hours or less.
 However, many would linger in misery for weeks in the bouncy wagons.
 Some wagon trains lost two-thirds of their people to the deadly disease in a bad year.